G-EDM/SpaiEye3D/README.md

 # Get it running on Debian

-    Note: I don't have any graphicscard right now and did not test any cuda stuff.
+    Note: I don't have a graphic card right now and did not test the cuda stuff.
     Maybe it needs a dedicated cuda installation, maybe not.
-    On my test setup without graphiccard is runs in CPU mode.
-Very slow.
+    On my test setup without graphic card it runs in CPU mode.
+Very slow but it runs.

 This will create a virtual environment for the python modules.
 The path can be anything.